 Event Planner Marketing Strategies

 Sales leads and referrals are the lifeblood of every event-related business.
-And while this holds true for almost every industry, the reality is that marketing any event service is not easy.
-New event projects launch every day behind the closed doors of board meetings, emails, and phone conversations.
+While this holds true for almost every industry, the reality is that marketing any event service is not easy.
+New event projects launch every day through emails, phone conversations, and behind the closed doors of board meetings.
 The problem is, as a service provider, you rarely have access to these happenings.
 This means you are always reacting to inquiries instead of being part of the discussion.

 In a perfect world, your event planning services should be mentioned in the first stages of a client’s event dialogue.
 To make this happen you need to be an effective marketer.
 Follow the strategies below to position your service in the minds of potential clients at the very moment they discuss hosting an event.

 The internet provides the largest network for generating sales leads, so it should come as no surprise you’ll need an attractive website and active profiles on Facebook, Twitter and LinkedIn.

 Each one of these online assets has the capability to drive unique prospects, but none of them are passive outlets.
 To reap the benefits of each one you need to participate in discussions, share your expertise, and join groups where you can leverage the assets of others.

 Engagement is the key, and this is where those who try to “do it alone” often fail.